-Eligible Food service establishments Businesses Community organizations that have streatery permits for use of public space TENTS PORTABLE HEATERS Eligible Equipment Tent(s) up to 399 sq ft Tent(s) 400 sq ft or greater and electrical portable are required.
+Eligible Food service establishments Businesses Community organizations that have streatery permits for use of public space Eligible Equipment TENTS PORTABLE HEATERS Tent(s) up to 399 sq ft Tent(s) 400 sq ft or greater Certain propane and electrical portable heaters are required.
 See the Fire/EMS guide for more information.
-Limits Cannot have a heater under it.
-Must be a minimum of five feet (5') from any heater.
-Cannot be under a tent.
-Must be a minimum of five feet (5') from a tent.
-Permit TOPS (tops.ddot.dc.gov) TOPS (tops.ddot.dc.gov) and Project Dox (https://acaprod9.dcra. dc.gov/CitizenAccess/ Default.aspx) TOPS (tops.ddot.dc.gov) TOPS (tops.ddot.dc.gov) Fire/EMS No review required Review required DCRA Review required No review required DC Health Review required.
-Must meet airflow requirements (5 air changes and not more than 50% recirculated air in an hour) and temperature requirements (68F).
+Limits Tent/canopy ceiling must be a minimum of five feet (5') from any heater.
+Heaters are restricted from being used inside of fully enclosed tents.
+Heaters are permitted inside of tents and/or canopies with no sides.
+Permit TOPS (tops.ddot.dc.gov) TOPS (tops.ddot.dc.gov) and Project Dox (https://acaprod9.dcra. dc.gov/CitizenAccess/ Default.aspx) TOPS (tops.ddot.dc.gov) TOPS (tops.ddot.dc.gov) Fire/EMS No review required Review required DCRA Review required No review required DC Health (5 air changes and not t meet airflow requirements more than 50% recirculated n an hour).
 No review required Public Space Must have one of the following public space permits: Sidewalk Café, Temporary Sidewalk Table Service, Parklet, or Streatery.
 Private Property Must have a food service Certificate of Occupancy.
-Site Plan A site plan is required.
+A site plan is required.
 It can be hand-drawn but should be to scale (use graph paper as a simple way to draw a plan to scale).
 Show the existing layout and all new equipment/fixtures being installed.
-Show the manner by which the tents are secured to the ground, the minimum clearance from the grade, total height of the tent, the materials, and the structural support system.
+Site Plan Show the manner by which the tents are secured to the ground, the minimum clearance from the grade, total height of the tent, the materials, and the structural support system.
 Include manufacturers cut sheet and plans.
 If lighting is included it must plug into a standard outlet without using extension cords.
 Other Required Documents If using public space, the existing approved public space permit for sidewalk/curbside food service use must be provided.